 Committee meetings are held at a location in one of the six ocean-facing counties and typically occur every two months.
 The schedule is variable depending on the projects in the queue that are ready for committee action, the schedule availability of the Committee members, etc.

-The CMPA allows for minor projects impacting less than 0.1 acre to be authorized by the Commissioner of Natural Resources on behalf of the CMPC following CMPC review by mail.
+The Coastal Marshlands Protection Act (CMPA) allows for minor projects impacting less than 0.1 acre to be authorized by the Commissioner of Natural Resources on behalf of the CMPC following CMPC review by mail.
 However, any CMPC member can request that a minor project be reviewed at a full meeting open to the public.

 Briefing notebooks of proposed project information are provided for the committee members in advance of the meetings for their review.
 Coastal Resources Division staff issues findings and recommendations to the committee for their consideration as they deliberate on the permit application for the proposed project.